 Public debt policy

 Is truth now a permanent casualty?
-As war looms, this is a timely opportunity to hear two of the most distinguished practitioners of investigative journalism speak about this most pressing topic for the future of Australian politics, culture and society.
+As war looms, hear two of the most distinguished investigative journalists speak about this most pressing topic.
 The seminar is in Sydney at the Seymour Centre on Saturday 15 February.
 This is a special one-off event and seating is strictly limited.
-We recommend that you book your tickets promptly.
+We recommend that you book your tickets promptly. [read more]